 Apart from the chance to see how much you’ve improved since you began, this challenge has another upside: Re-visiting your old images.
 Since it’s about re-creating a previous picture, you need to choose which one to re-create.
 So you go back and look through every picture you have taken.

 And if, like me, you’ve been doing this for several years, you get the chance to a walk down memory lane.
 Each image reminds you where and under what circumstances you’ve taken the picture, and since we tend to share happy memories rather than sad ones online, it puts a smile to your face.

 The one on the left was taken in 2017, on a very cloudy day, near the sea.
-I loved how the pinkish pavement created a contrast to the dark blue sky, and how the Minifigure was looking to the horizon with a stern expression.
+I loved how the pinkish pavement created a contrast to the dark blue sky, and how my Prison Architect was looking to the horizon with a stern expression.
 Also, I have unknowingly created some diagonal lines – or leading lines, as they’re called in photography – which gave a sense of depth to the picture.

 I ended up taking 45 images that day.
 The one above was my favorite, and the ones below were worthy enough to keep.

 So how come I ended up re-taking an image which, in my eyes, had no space for improvement?